hfabio/ubuntu-dev-environment/README.md

 Even installing these packages via .deb they add PPAs which are not working, and it make the OS update got broken.

 **These was removed from the script to avoid updates issues.**

+### Mysql server 5.7 version
+The mysql 5.7 packages wasn't found in ubuntu repositories, I think it's because wasn't populated all packages to the current OS version with the 18.04 version yet.
+But the .deb can be downloaded [right here](https://dev.mysql.com/downloads/mysql/5.7.html).
+I just don't know if it's worth to implement right now.